ashima-24/threeJs/index.md

 ## Welcome!

-Here is the code ofsome basic examples that I created for learning Javascript
+Here is the code ofsome basic examples that I created for learning Javascript.
+JavaScript, are called “dynamically typed”, meaning that there exist data types, but variables are not bound to any of them.

 ### Day 1